Romanhery/Plai/README.md

    <li>9 keys for the shorcuts and media control</li>

 # CAD:
-   Everything is held together by using 5 M3 Bolts and heat inserts It has 2 printed pieces to cover the electronics and house them
+   <p>Everything is held together by using 5 M3 Bolts and heat inserts.</p>
+   <p>It has 2 printed pieces to cover the electronics and house them.</p>
 <p align="center">
   <img src="https://github.com/Romanhery/Plai/raw/main/Images/Cad_img.png" alt="Plai CAD Render" width="65%" />
 </p>